 The teams of the future are working asynchronously.
 They're dispersed geographically, working remotely, and primarily connecting digitally.

-Whether your experts are spread from coast to coast or across different countries, it’s likely that not everyone will have the same working hours.
+Whether your experts are spread across the country or different countries, not everyone will likely have the same working hours.

-Teams that embrace flexible hours will want to develop a similar capability to accommodate the night owls, as well as individuals who work best in the early morning, and so on.
+Teams that embrace flexible hours will want to develop a similar capability to accommodate individuals who work best at night, as well as those who work best in the early morning, and so on.
 Asynchronous working has become an essential skill for diverse teams, especially as remote work has become the norm.

 Instead of trying to maintain a chat-like, synchronous communication style, embrace asynchronous communication.
-Let's dive into our best asynchronous tips for flexible hours and time-zone-separated teams.
+Let's dive into our top tips for working asynchronously with flexible hours and teams across different time zones.

 Table of contents